SivaGarjala/loginTest/README.md

 1. The Project has been created in a machine of 64-bit version.
 All the jars and other dependencies used in the project are of 64-bit version.
 2. Maven is necessary to import and run this project.
 3. Please make sure you have java 8 to run this project.
+4. You should have selenium webdriver v3.0.1 jar in external dependancies in your project after importing in IDE.

 Instructions: